The purpose of Religious Education

 The Education Act 1996, School Standards and Framework Act 1998 and Education Act 2002 require that:

-- An Agreed Syllabus Conference must be convened every five years to review the existing syllabus.
+- an Agreed Syllabus Conference must be convened every five years to review the existing

 At Key Stage 2 children are required to study Christianity and two other religions.
 In Years 3 and 4 this will be Christianity and one other religion and in Years 5 and 6 children are required to study Christianity and a different religion.
 In upper Key Stage 2 a non-religious world view may be included in addition.
 Purbrook Junior School children will study Christianity and Judaism in Year 3 and 4 and then Christianity and Buddhism in Year 5 and 6.